 Build a successful team by clearly communicating the expectations, boundaries, resources available, tribal traditions, and roles and responsibilities.
 Then move on to the goals.

 No team can succeed if the goals are muddy.
 So, communicate the goals, give reasonable deadlines and remain available for questions and concerns.

 Assuming you’ve put together the right mix of skills, aptitudes and environment, your team should be able to operate with minimal oversight.
 Competent people perform better when given the appropriate level of autonomy to do their jobs, so avoid micromanagement.

 That said, autonomy isn’t an excuse for failing to coach and monitor team performance or provide guidance when needed.

 Your job is to stay connected enough to show appreciation for good work, but distant enough to empower your employees and demonstrate trust in their decisions.

 One area where you don’t want diversity is in the team’s most basic building block – its culture and values.
 A team without shared values, or a team culture that doesn’t align with the company’s climate, will fail to gel or will work at cross-purposes.

 Examples of corporate culture and values include innovation, servant leadership, continual learning and pursuit of excellence.
 Great teams are based on feelings of cohesion and unity, and that all starts with shared values.

 Culture will be the glue that holds a team together or destroys it, so don’t overlook this important factor.

-Find even more tips for building winning teams.
-Download our free e-book, How to Develop a Top-notch Workforce That Will Accelerate Your Business.
+Find even more tips for building a successful team.
+Download our free e-book, How to develop a top-notch workforce that will accelerate your business.